 So, what are rights?
 Rights are entitlements or enforceable claims that we make in relation to others.
-If one is entitled to a certain right, then other individuals or groups are obligated to protect or fulfill that right.
+If one is entitled to a certain right, then other individuals or groups are obligated to protect, fulfill, enforce, or at least not violate that right.
 Suppose you claim that all people have a right to potable drinking water.
 Such a right brings with it the responsibility for someone to ensure that any given person has access potable drinking water.
 In this way, rights generate strong duties that we have to each other.
 If we fail to respect someone’s right to something, then we commit a serious injustice to them.
 Some philosophers hold that rights override all other moral claims, though this is contentious.
 As we will see, we often face the challenge of adjudicating among competing rights claims.

-There are several key distinctions that specify different types of rights—negative versus positive rights; active versus passive rights; in rem versus in personam rights; and the distinction between rights and privileges.
-Identifying these different types of rights and understanding how they relate to each other not only helps one assess the character of any given rights claim but also elucidates what rights are and how they relate to the actions of rightholders and those who ought to respect, protect, and uphold rights.
+There are several key distinctions that specify different types of rights: negative versus positive rights; active versus passive rights; in rem versus in personam rights; and the distinction between rights and privileges.
+Identifying these different types of rights and understanding how they relate to each other helps one assess the character of any given rights claim.
+Moreover, exploring these distinctions elucidates what rights are and how they relate to the actions of rightsholders and those who ought to respect, protect, and uphold rights.

 Negative rights can be further subdivided into active and passive rights.
 Active rights are the rights one has to act in a way that is free from the interference of others.
 Conversely, passive rights are the rights one holds to not be treated in certain ways.
 An example of the former is the right to freedom of speech, where one has the right to voice their opinions and say what they believe without someone else silencing them.
 An example of a passive right is the right to not be discriminated against because of one’s cultural, racial, sexual, political, etc. identities.